AMWA-TV/bcp-008-01/docs/Overview.md

 The receiver monitoring model provides means of gathering metrics around late and lost stream packets.
 These are not statuses but instead enable further analysis when [link status](#link-status) or [connection status](#connection-status) indicate problems (are PartiallyHealthy or Unhealthy).

 Lost packets are packets that never arrived.
-Late packets are packets that arrived but arrived too late to be usable by the essence reconstruction process without increasing the link offset delay.
+Late packets are packets that arrived but arrived too late to be usable by presentation time.

 Devices with capabilities to detect late or lost packets MUST implement the following methods: